-- Stay at home and get a PCR test if you, or a household member, have a new continuous cough, high temperature or loss of smell or taste.
+- Stay at home and get a PCR test if you have a new continuous cough, high temperature or loss of smell or taste.
 You can book your PCR test online or call 119

 - Take part in the lateral flow testing twice per week if you are a parent or are a secondary school or college student.
 You can order your tests to be delivered to your home or find your nearest test site

 - Let your school know as soon as possible if you have a positive test result, either on a lateral flow or PCR test

 By staying apart and following the advice of your child’s school you can help your children stay together.